I’ve personally stopped getting into arguments about nutrition online, because it is time consuming and frustrating.

 By far the best way to win an argument about nutrition is to have a link to a good scientific study.
 Nutrition is science, after all, although it often tends to resemble religion or politics.

-If you ever find yourself in an argument with an outdated nutrition professional, vegan or low-fat zealot, then feel free to use the answers and studies listed below.
+If you ever find yourself in an argument with someone who has outdated views on nutrition, then feel free to use the answers and studies listed below.

 Make sure to bookmark this page if you tend to get in these types of arguments often!